Edition 42

 From your duties up above,

-in my address book
+To bless those in my address book

 That's filled with so much love.